k26dr/bitcoin-htlc/README.md

 ## Release Notes

+* This code is less than 1 year old.
+Use it with caution.
 * `refundHTLC` has not been fully tested.
 Please open an issue if you have problems.
 * Current support is only for Bitcoin.
-Litecoin and ZCash will be added in the next few weeks.
+Litecoin and ZCash will be added upon request.
+Open an issue if you want it.
 * There is a CLI client included. `node cli.js help` will get you documentation for that, and examples are included at the end of this README

 ## Use Cases